 The club was wholly owned by Football Federation Australia for its start-up phase from 2012 till 2014.

-During that period an independent Board of Directors and Management ran the Club with Lyall Gorman, former head of the Hyundai A-League, taking up position as the Club’s inaugural Chairman.
+During that period an independent Board of Directors and Management ran the Club with Lyall Gorman, former head of the Hyundai A-League, taking up the position as the Club’s inaugural Chairman.

 On 17 May 2012 former Socceroo and proud Western Sydney native Tony Popovic was appointed as the Club’s Head Coach putting together a team in under four months who would go on to be crowned Premiers in their debut season, which included a record 10-match winning streak and 14-match unbeaten run.